YuankaiQi/ORIST/README.md

 # ORIST
-Codes will be released today.
+Codes will be updated today.